smarie/develop-behind-proxy/README.md

 Although browsers settings allow to modify the proxy more or less easily, there are useful plugins to switch even faster - typically between home and office.

+* *Firefox*:

-* *Firefox*: the excellent [Proxy Switcher](http://firefox.add0n.com/proxy-switcher.html) add-on will save you time!
+    * the excellent [Proxy Switcher](http://firefox.add0n.com/proxy-switcher.html) add-on will save you time!
 It supports automatic configuration scripts (.pac) as well as manual configuration too.
+    * in order to trust your proxy's root certificate, go to *Advanced Settings > Certificates > View Certificates > Authorities > Import* and import your proxy's root certificate here.
+Check the "Trust for websites" option, at least, and confirm.

 # Additional readings